North Vancouver School District

 Ready, Set, Learn – Events run until May 22

 Ready, Set, Learn is an initiative aimed at encouraging and supporting children’s early language and literacy skills.
 Intended for families and their children (ages 3 to 5 years), Ready, Set, Learn is designed to foster positive connections among families, schools and early learning community partners and support children as they prepare for their transition to Kindergarten.
-The events will be hosted at multiple locations throughout the school district from April 3 to May 22 and are free to attend.
-RSVP and event details are available on the Ready, Set, Learn web page.
+Ready, Set, Learn events will be hosted at multiple locations throughout the school district from April 3 to May 22 and are free to attend.
+Event details are available on the Ready, Set, Learn web page.

 Prevailing Landscapes — Exhibition open